Karl Jaspers Forum, Target Article 16, 16 March 1999

 formulated or demanding a quite different means of investigation.

-Thus, the idea that that consciousness is not a biological
+Thus, the idea that consciousness is not a biological

 phenomenon but rather a social (cultural) formation was